risk-of-thunder/R2Wiki/docs/Mod-Creation/Assets/Loading-Assets.md

 ###### example folder structure of Starstorm2 nightly, all the assetbundles are in the assetbundles folder, all the language files are in languages, and the soundbank is in soundbanks.

+When going to make a .zip for thunderstore (or to import to r2modman locally), wrap these in a folder called "plugins" and have that folder next to your manifest.json and icon.png in the root of your zip.

+### File Location

 The easiest and safest way of getting the location of your DLL is thru your main plugin, via the Info property.
 To easily get access to the Info property, you can create a static field in your MainPlugin of type PluginInfo, and set it on Awake.

 ```csharp